 The PS5 Digital Edition and the disc model are almost “identical,” according to an interview with Sony’s Playstation CEO Jim Ryan.
 However, there are some differences between the PS5 and PS5 Digital Edition that are worth noting, especially when it comes to design and whether or not a disc drive exists.

-Both systems should sport an eight-core AMD Zen 2-based CPU clocked at 3.5GHz, a custom AMD RDNA 2 GPU with 10.28 teraflops and 36 compute units clocked at 2.23GHz, 16GB of RAM, and a custom 825GB SSD.
+Both systems — PS5 and PS5 Digital Edition — sport an eight-core AMD Zen 2-based CPU clocked at 3.5GHz, a custom AMD RDNA 2 GPU with 10.28 teraflops and 36 compute units clocked at 2.23GHz, 16GB of RAM, and a custom 825GB SSD.

 The PS5 duo also boasts exciting next-gen features including instantaneous load speeds, 8K graphical capabilities and advanced 3D audio.

 While these console twins have many similarities, there are some differences worth mentioning.

 1. The 4K Blu-ray player

 The most obvious difference?
-PS5 Digital Edition is disc-less.
-That means any game you’d like to play on the Digital Edition must be obtained through internet-connected channels, like the PlayStation Store.
-Your disc-less console will be digital-download central as you will not be able to use any physical copies of media on the PS5 Digital Edition.
+PS5 Digital Edition doesn't have a disc.
+That means any game you’d like to play on the Digital Edition must be obtained through internet-connected channels like the PlayStation Store.
+Your disc-less console will be a digital-download central as you will not be able to use any physical copies of media on the PS5 Digital Edition.

 The disc-equipped console, on the other hand, will gladly gobble up your PS5-compatible physical copies.
 The optical drive is also a Blu-ray player that supports 4K video.
 The PS5 disc console widens the scope of home entertainment that you can enjoy with family and friends, including DVDs and Blu-ray discs.